Applications#

 ../_images/hit-or-miss-toy.svg

-Fig. 90 Example of a hit-or-miss transform applied on the image \(I\) by the structuring elements \(E_1\) and \(E_2\).
-The origin of the structuring elements are marked by the blue dot.#
+Fig. 91 Example of a hit-or-miss transform applied on the image \(I\) by the structuring elements \(E_1\) and \(E_2\).
+The origin of the structuring elements are marked by the blue dot.
+Some white pixels in \(I^\mathrm{c} \ominus E_2\) comes from the background outside \(I^\mathrm{c}\) which is considered as white.#

 Skeleton#

-The skeleton (French: squelette) is a useful notion in pattern recognition: it is a “compact” form of the objects (thin lines centered in the objects), with the same number of connected components and same number of holes.
+The skeleton (French: squelette) is a useful notion in pattern recognition: it is a “compact” form of the objects (thin lines centered within the objects), with the same number of connected components and the same number of holes.

 \[ E_k = \underbrace{E\oplus \ldots \oplus E} _{k{\mbox{ times}}} \]